- Driver error Code 32 points toward an issue with the essential system drivers.

 How can I fix driver error Code 32?

-- Some users have said they’ve fixed error code 32 by reinstalling the driver.
-To do that, right-click the Start button in Windows 10 and select Run.
+- Right-click the Start button in Windows 10 and select Run.

-- Enter devmgmt.msc into Run’s Open box and click OK to open Device Manager.
+- Enter devmgmt.msc into Run’s box and click OK to open Device Manager.

 - Expand the hardware category that includes the device with error code 32.